sparors/ussd-docs/source/docs/using-record.md

 ---
-title: Creating States
+title: Manipulating Data
-description: Quickly Scafford States
+description: Make your ussd statefull
 extends: _layouts.documentation
 section: content
 ---
-# Creating Menus {#creating-menus}
+# Manipulating Data {#manipulating-data}

-Menus are created in the state class.
-The state class has a $menu property which is an instance of `Sparors\Ussd\Menu`.
-The class provide you with simple api to create common menus.
+The ussd state class has a property $record which is an instance of `Sparors\Ussd\Record` class.
+This will help you save, update, retrieve or delete data when the need arises.

-## Available Methods
+## Saving Data

-- text
-- line
-- lineBreak
-- listing
-- paginateListing

-### text

-*text* method appends a given text to the menu
+To save data use the set method of the record class.

 ```php
 <?php